 Figure 1: Western hardcore imagery.

 The opening scene lets fans know they are somewhere else, somewhere hot.
 Palm trees line a wide boulevard.
 Scattered throughout the video are symbols that place the band in Turkey, and specifically İzmir.
-For example, graffitti and writing on street signs are in Turkish and there are a number of shots where band members drink beer in a famous square in central İzmir.
+For example, graffiti and writing on street signs are in Turkish and there are a number of shots where band members drink beer in a famous square in central Izmir.
 Figure 2 is the end of a sequence with the camera in the first person.
 It shows a street scene where the viewer is walked towards a tattoo parlour and stuck to the window is the poster.
 The same poster is shown later in the video, this time stuck to the window of Bengi’s skateboard shop.
-Interestingly, the shop windows legitimate OAA as a authentic punk band.
+Interestingly, the shop windows legitimate OAA as an authentic punk band.
 Choosing to include the poster stuck to the windows of tattoo parlours and Bengi’s skateboard shop serves to unite three punk icons in a form of integration (Kress and van Leeuwen 2001), thereby legitimating OAA as part of the international hardcore scene.

 The poster itself also legitimates OAA as a Turkish hardcore group.
 It takes up the whole shot, emphasizing its importance and salience (Kress and van Leeuwen 2001).
 Punk iconography dominates the figure in the poster with badges and a denim jacket.
 A knife and skull suggest danger.
 Written on the poster is the name Izmir and a list of Izmir hardcore punk bands.
 The name of the Turkish city ‘Izmir’ at the top of the poster in large font suggests importance (Machin 2007).
 Font further legitimates the band.
 Here sharp angles and bold lines suggest aggression and chaos (Machin 2007), trademark emotions associated with hardcore punk globally.